We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Will Costco take insurance?

 Costco doesn’t accept insurance for hearing aids.
-Hearing aids are not usually covered by health insurance plans, including original Medicare.
+Hearing aids aren’t usually covered by health insurance plans, including original Medicare.

 If you have an insurance plan that covers hearing aids, you can still shop at Costco.
 You’ll have to submit an invoice to your insurer for reimbursement, after payment.